-Marrakesh, also known as “Red City” and “Daughter of the Desert”, is a former imperial city in western Morocco; a major economic center and home to mosques, palaces and gardens.
+Marrakesh, also known as “Red City” and “Daughter of the Desert”, is a former imperial city in western Morocco; a major economic center and home to mosques, palaces, and gardens.
 Marrakesh is on everyone’s bucket list because the city is so exotic, mysterious and exciting.
-I had the pleasure of visiting Morocco, a North African country bordering the Atlantic Ocean and Mediterranean Sea, which is also distinguished by its Berber, Arabian and European cultural influences, for five days.
-My boyfriend and I stayed in Marrakesh for the first night and the last two nights of our trip, while the second day, we had the opportunity to camp with the Berbers in the Zagora Desert.
-My trip in Morocco is filled with many stories and through different cities, and so to keep this post short and precise, I will be breaking up my Morocco blog into four parts: 1) Marrakesh, 2) Zagora Desert, 3) Aït Benhaddou, and 4) Cooking Class at Hotel La Maison Arabe.
+I had the pleasure of visiting Morocco, a North African country bordering the Atlantic Ocean and the Mediterranean Sea, which is also distinguished by its Berber, Arabian and European cultural influences, for five days.
+I stayed in Marrakesh for the first night and the last two nights of my trip, while the second day, I had the opportunity to camp with the Berbers in the Zagora Desert.
+My trip in Morocco is filled with many stories and through different cities, so to keep this post short and precise, I will be breaking up my Morocco blog into four parts: 1) Marrakesh, 2) Aït Benhaddou, 3) Zagora Desert and and 4) Cooking Class at Hotel La Maison Arabe.
 This post will be focusing on the Red City, Marrakesh.

-Jack and I flew from Budapest, Hungary to Marrakesh Menara Airport via RyanAir.
-Our flight cost us around £65 per person ($113 CAD).
-Our hostel provides a shuttle service from the airport straight to the hostel for 150 Dirham (Dhs) for one group inside the car, which means that my boyfriend and I shared the shuttle for a total of 150 Dhs, and if there was someone who wanted to tag along, the money would be split between three people.
+I flew from Budapest, Hungary to Marrakesh Menara Airport via RyanAir.
+My flight cost around £65 per person ($113 CAD), one-way.
+My hostel provides a shuttle service from the airport straight to the hostel for 150 Dirham (Dhs) for one group inside the car, which means that I shared the shuttle for a total of 150 Dhs, and if there was someone who wanted to tag along, the money would be split between everyone who took the same ride.
 It’s awesome.
 I booked the shuttle service via email prior to landing in Marrakesh and someone from the hostel was waiting for us right outside of the airport with “Rodamon Riad” sign in his hand.
-You’d definitely want to book a shuttle or have someone to come pick you up because 1) it’s very hot out.
-If you have a lot of bags with you, you’re going to have a hard time and end up walking for 30min to one hour until you get to the medina (quarter of a North African town, or a distinct city centre of Marrakesh), where most hotels, hostels and riads are.
+You definitely want to book a shuttle or have someone to come pick you up because 1) it’s very hot out.
+If you have a lot of bags with you, like myself, you’re going to have a hard time and end up walking for 30 min to one hour until you get to the medina (quarter of a North African town, or a distinct city centre of Marrakesh), where most hotels, hostels and riads are.
 2) You can easily get lost.
 Marrakesh is a very confusing place to navigate; even Google Maps and other GPS may not be adequate enough due to the many alley and confusing roads of the city.
-Having a safe journey to your accommodation is important because you can very easily get scammed in the city (a topic that will be further expanded later on).
+Having a safe journey to your accommodation is important because you can very easily get lost or encounter pickpocketers.

-For the rest of our trip, we did not spend money on public transportation (besides for our shuttle service to and from the airport).
-Our hostel was in the medina, and thus we were close to many attractions, so we walked to many places.
-We did, however, took one cab ride to our Cooking Class because we were running late and that cost us 200 Dhs…not worth it.
+For the rest of the trip, I did not spend money on public transportation (besides the shuttle service to and from the airport).
+My hostel was in the medina, and thus I was close to many attractions, so I walked to many places.
+I did, however, took one cab ride to my cooking class because I was running late and that cost around 200 Dhs…not worth it.
 Yes, I would recommend walking because it is a lot cheaper by probably 80%, but bare in mind that a lot of people will approach you, try to steal your belongings, or try to scam you and say that you are going in the wrong direction.
 Trust your GPS, even if it’s directing you in the wrong direction.
-Be smart and logical and use the map like in previous eras where there were no voices or suggestions to tell you where to go, so you’d have you figure that out on your own.
-I was lucky to have Jack because he was able to read the map very quickly and brought us to many places.
+Do keep an open mind, though, because not everyone in Morocco is like that, I did meet a couple of strangers who were kind and tried to help me get to places, too.

 Money & Currency Exchange